In-patient luxury rehab center in Thailand

 2. Delusions

 Delusions are false beliefs that are persistent, fixed, and contradictory to reality.
-A person with delusions firmly believes in something despite no evidence that would confirm so.
-For example, they may be convinced everyone wants to harm them even though it’s not true.
+A person with delusions firmly believes in something despite the lack of evidence that is meant to confirm the idea they believe in.
+For example, an affected individual is convinced everyone wants to harm them even though it’s not true.

 Physical effects of delusions include nausea, weight gain, a higher risk of diabetes, cancer, sexual dysfunctions, poor oral health, and respiratory-related concerns.
 When it comes to behavioral effects, delusions cause unusual attitudes and behaviors, anxiety, tension, social isolation, and angry attitudes toward friends, family, or coworkers.